grommet/grommet-starter-new-app/README.md

 ## Using Layer

-[Layer](https://v2.grommet.io/layer) is one our our favorite components, it is really powerful as it handle accessibility and responsiveness.
+[Layer](https://v2.grommet.io/layer) is one our our favorite components, it is really powerful as it handles accessibility and responsiveness.

 We will use it in our example when size is small so that the sidebar takes the entire screen.